 Total Yield

 The data demonstrated that different planting dates and nitrogen levels significantly affected the total (kg/m2) was recorded maximum with 10th October planting as compared to early and late planting dates.
 As the temperature is one of the most dominating factors in yield contribution in potato crop temperatures during vegetative as well as reproductive growth phase might have suitable towards getting better vegetative growth and higher yield in this planting date.
 The present results are similar to the finding of Thongam et al. (2017), recorded the highest tubers yield with 10th October planting as compared to delayed planting.
+Similarly in strawberry, a temperature sensitive crop like potato, yielded the best when planted during early November rather December or late planting (Paul et al., 2017).

 Among the different nitrogen levels, weight of tubers (kg/m2) were recorded in the range 1.98 to 2.94 kg/m2, which were observed significantly highest for the 125% of RDN application, it was at par with 100% of RDN.
 Inadequate supply of nitrogen fertilizer to potato crop leads to poor growth and yield, while excessive application of nitrogen, especially as mineral fertilizer, leads to luxury consumption for plant growth, occasionally a reduction in yield and quality of tubers, delayed maturity and leaching of excessive nitrate in soil (Arriaga et al., 2009; Cerny et al., 2010).
+Such non-significant statistical variations with higher nitrogen levels corresponds to the crops nitrogen uptake limits upto a certain levels as noticed by Gomasta et al. (2024) and Hassan et al. (2024) in tomato.

 Quality parameters

 Dry matter of tubers and haulm influenced significantly with different planting dates and maximum was recorded with 10th October planting.
 It may be due to that 10th October planting is the optimum date of planting of potato var.
 Kufri Lima.
 Begum et al., (2015) also reported that optimum date of planting showed highest dry matter content as compared to delayed plating.
 The dry matter content of tubers and haulms (%) for different nitrogen levels was recorded in the range of 15.9 to 18.6% and 8.6 to 10.9%, respectively and noted significantly highest dry matter content of tubers (18.6%) and haulms (10.9%) with 125% of RDN application closely followed with 100% of RDN.
 Zinada et al. (2009) observed that nitrogen increment significantly increased tuber dry matter percentage, probably due to an increase in new leaf formation and extended activity of older leaves.
 The stimulatory effect of nitrogen application in increasing dry matter of potato tubers might be explained that nitrogen is an indispensable elementary constituent of numerous organic compounds of general importance, i.e., cytoplasm, chlorophyll, amino acids, proteins, nucleic acids and many other important compounds, which might have improved the dry matter content of tubers.
 As the nitrogen level increased, fresh and dry weight of plant were also increased and found significantly maximum with the application of nitrogen 200 kg /ha (Sriom et al., 2017) and with 187.5 kg/ha (Chopra et al., 2006).
+Dry matter enhancement after soil nitrogen amendments also addressed by Rahman et al. (2023) in off-season okra under semi-arid conditions.